Vitis Accelerator Flow¶

 bootgen -arch zynqmp -process_bitstream bin -image <accelerator>.bif

-After generating the PL design, developers will need to move the required files (.bit.bin, .dtbo, shell.json, and .xclbin for Vitis flow) to target platform using standard tools (e.g. SCP, FTP).
-Please see On-target Utilities and Firmware for where to place the application firmware files.
+, and .xclbin for Vitis flow) to the target platform using standard tools (for example, SCP, FTP).
+For information on where to place the application firmware files, see On-target Utilities and Firmware.

-Step 5 - Run the user application¶
+Step 5: Run the User application¶

 Use xmutil or dfx-mgr to load the application bitstream

-Start their application software
+Start your application software

 Examples¶